 Christy Bradburn (Union Springs)

 Christy is an adjunct professor in the Geographic Science Department at JMU.
 She also works part-time in JMU's Office of Environmental Stewardship and Sustainability.
 She has an M.A. in Geography and Recreation from U of WY and a B.S. in Interdisciplinary Social Science at JMU.
 She formerly worked as a coordinator for wildlife expeditions by the Teton Science School (WY).
 She and husband Brian frequently go hiking, biking, kayaking, and traveling.
 She greatly values Wilderness and is interested in natural resource management issues.

 Mercer Cronemeyer (Richmond)

-Mercer is an Environmental Inspector for the Department of Public Works in Henrico County.
-Her main focus is in MS4 stormwater permitting and compliance, but she is passionate about proactively protecting the environment in general and has been a lifelong lover of wild places.
+Mercer is a VPDES permit writer for Virginia DEQ.
+She is passionate about proactively protecting the environment in general and has been a lifelong lover of wild places.
 She grew up in the mountains of West Virginia, where her love of wilderness was inspired.
 In her spare time, Mercer loves to run outdoors and take walks in the woods with her Boston Terrier.
-Email: firstname.lastname@example.org
+Email: email@example.com

 Tom Engle (Middlebrook)

 Tom lives in Augusta County near Middlebrook with his wife Sharon and great niece Ivy.
 Tom retired from the U.S. State Department last year after a 31-year career as a Foreign Service officer.
 During that time he worked in U.S. embassies in China, Japan, Pakistan, Singapore, Germany and Afghanistan, as well as in several offices in the Washington headquarters.
 Tom has been an avid hiker since spending his high school years near the Smoky Mts., and his introduction to this region was through camping in the 1980’s in Ramsey’s Draft Wilderness.